C&A Logo

 C&A Logo History

-Inexpensive clothing stores in the heart of major European cities attracted buyers, so the brand played an important role in the economy.
+Inexpensive clothing stores in the heart of major European cities attracted buyers, making the brand an important part of the economy.
 Gradually, competition increased, and the manufacturer announced its withdrawal from the UK domestic market.
 He sold his last boutique there in 2001, although he had been successfully working in the country since 1922.
 Primark took over eleven C&A stores.

 A similar situation occurred in Argentina, where the brand was present until 2009.
-Then, the German publishing house Der Spiegel announced the intention of the owners of the Belgian-German-Danish company to sell the business to one of the Chinese investors.
-This event happened in 2018; before that time, C&A was prosperous.
-It even introduced its clothing line, developed in collaboration with Beyonce.
-Gradually, it focused on North and South America and Asia markets.
+Then, the German publishing house Der Spiegel announced that the owners of the Belgian-German-Danish company intended to sell the business to one of the Chinese investors.
+This event occurred in 2018; before that, C&A was prosperous.
+It even introduced its clothing line, developed in collaboration with Beyoncé.
+Gradually, it focused on the markets in North and South America and Asia.

 This fashion brand’s logo is widely recognizable.
-It has been known for a long time because it has remained consistent despite periodic redesigns.
+It has long been known because it has remained consistent despite periodic redesigns.
 There are currently ten variants of the emblem.

 1841 – 1912